Stock events for Cocrystal Pharma, Inc. (COCP)

 Overview of Cocrystal Pharma, Inc.’s business

-Cocrystal Pharma, Inc. is a clinical-stage biotechnology company focused on discovering and developing novel antiviral therapeutics for serious and chronic viral diseases, operating within the Healthcare sector, specifically in the Biotechnology and Pharmaceutical Preparations industry.
-The company utilizes a proprietary structure-based drug discovery platform and Nobel Prize-winning expertise to design small-molecule antivirals, primarily focusing on developing treatments for influenza viruses, coronaviruses, noroviruses, and hepatitis C viruses.
-Key product candidates include CDI-988, an oral pan-viral 3CL protease inhibitor for norovirus and coronavirus infections; CC-42344, a novel oral PB2 inhibitor for influenza A; and CC-31244, a Hepatitis C virus non-nucleoside inhibitor.
+Cocrystal Pharma, Inc. is a clinical-stage biotechnology company focused on discovering and developing novel antiviral therapeutics for serious and chronic viral diseases, operating within the Healthcare sector.
+The company utilizes a proprietary structure-based drug discovery platform to design small-molecule antivirals, primarily focusing on treatments for influenza viruses, coronaviruses, noroviruses, and hepatitis C viruses.
+Key product candidates include CDI-988, an oral pan-viral 3CL protease inhibitor in Phase 1b for norovirus and coronavirus infections; CC-42344, a novel oral PB2 inhibitor for influenza A that has completed a Phase 2a study; and CC-31244, a Hepatitis C virus non-nucleoside inhibitor that has completed Phase 2a clinical trials.

 COCP’s Geographic footprint

 Cocrystal Pharma, Inc. is headquartered in Bothell, Washington, with an additional office in Miami, Florida, and a subsidiary, Cocrystal Pharma Australia, Pty LTD, in Melbourne, Australia.
-Clinical studies have been conducted in locations such as Australia and the United Kingdom.
+Clinical studies have been conducted in locations including Australia and the United Kingdom.

 COCP Corporate Image Assessment